 a.
-Freedom of Speech and Press
+Freedom of Expression, Including for the Press

-The constitution provides for freedom of speech and press, although these rights were violated.
-The courts convicted approximately two dozen individuals for expressing their opinions, particularly on social media.
+The constitution provides for freedom of expression including for the press, although these rights were violated.
+The courts convicted more than one dozen individuals for expressing their opinions, particularly on social media.
 The law also imposes penalties on persons who create or send "immoral" messages and gives unspecified authorities the power to suspend communication services to individuals on national security grounds.
-On September 22, the public prosecutor ordered the arrest and detention for 21 days, under state security charges, of the activist Sara al-Drees for postings she made on social media protesting government actions that suppressed freedom of expression.
-She turned herself in on September 25, and on October 6, the Criminal Court released her on bail of 500 dinars (\$1,650) pending trial.

-Freedom of Speech and Expression: The 2006 Press and Publications Law establishes topics that are off limits for publication and discussion, and builds on the precedent set by the Penalty Law 16/1960.
+Freedom of Expression: The Press and Publications Law establishes topics that are off limits for publication and discussion, and builds on the precedent set by the penalty law.
 Topics banned for publication include religion, in particular Islam; criticizing the emir; insulting members of the judiciary or displaying disdain for the constitution; compromising classified information; insulting an individual or his/her religion; and publishing information that could lead to devaluing of the currency or creating false worries about the economy.
 The law mandates jail terms for anyone who "defames religion," and any Muslim citizen or resident may file criminal charges against a person the complainant believes has defamed Islam.
-The government generally restricted freedom of speech in instances purportedly related to national security, which included criticism of the emir.
+The government generally restricted freedom of speech in instances purportedly related to national security.
 Any citizen may file charges against anyone the citizen believes defamed the ruling family or harmed public morals.